Full text online

 Coverage includes, but is not restricted to, adapting strategic planning to the need for change, leadership research, responsibility for change implementation and follow-through, the psychology of change and its effect on the workforce and Total Quality Management.

-ABS (UK), AERES (France), Australian Business Deans Council (ABDC) Quality Journal List, BFI (Denmark), CNRS (France), FNEGE (France), JourQUAL 2.1 (Germany), NSD (Norway), QUALIS, Scopus, Thomson Reuters (ISI)
+Association of Business Schools (ABS) Academic Journal Quality Guide, AERES (France), Australian Business Deans Council (ABDC) Quality Journal List, BFI (Denmark), CNRS (France), FNEGE (France), JourQUAL 2.1 (Germany), NSD (Norway), QUALIS, Scopus, The Publication Forum (Finland), Thomson Reuters (ISI), VHB-JOURQUAL 3 (Germany)

 Journal of Organizational Change Management is available as part of an online subscription to the Emerald HR, Learning & Organization Studies eJournals Collection.
 For more information, please email firstname.lastname@example.org or visit the Emerald HR, Learning & Organization Studies eJournals Collection page.